hermnchn/blog/README.md

 - 💞️ I’m looking to collaborate on web app to mobile app transition.
 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Currently, I'm looking into apprenticeship programs and using their qualification guidelines as a metric on what skills I need to double-down on.
 It's surprisingly efficient way of knowing what level of knowledge I should have or acquire before applying for jobs.
 Wow so nice to have something working again.
 So cool how it turned out.
+Sometimes I wonder why everything has to be in hard mode.
+Sigh.

 Project: Re-evaluating past projects and making a stronger portfolio is the goal now.